craigh411/suggestion-box/README.md

 ## Pre-loading suggestions via JSON

-If you would prefer to pre-load yourr suggestions you can do this using the `loadSuggestions` or add `addSuggestions` functions:
+If you would prefer to pre-load your suggestions you can do this using the `loadSuggestions` or add `addSuggestions` functions:

  `$('#mySearch').suggestionBox({filter: true}).loadSuggestions('path/to/my.json');`